laszewsk/nist/catalog/aws/aws-deepracer-h.md

 github_url: https://github.com/laszewsk/nist/blob/main/catalog/aws/aws-deepracer.yaml
 ---

+{{% pageinfo %}}
+AWS DeepRacer is a 1/18th scale race car which gives you an interesting and fun way to get started with reinforcement learning (RL).
+{{% /pageinfo %}}

 ## Description

 AWS DeepRacer is a 1/18th scale race car which gives you an interesting and fun way to get started with reinforcement learning (RL).